rykcod/massa/README.md

   - Autobuy 1 roll when your node failed and lost his "Active rolls".
   - Autobuy X rolls when your MAS amount greater than 200 MAS and if "Active rolls" dont exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set).
   - Autosell X rolls when "Active rolls" exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set).
-- [BOOTSTRAPFINDER] Deprecated since testnet 16.
-From now and by default comminity node unable to bootstrap on other community nodes.
-  - Auto refresh massa online bootstrap list with connected node.
-  - Filter to only add node which have TCP port 31244 & 31245 reachable.
 - [WATCHDOG]
   - Restart node when hang or when ram consumption exceed 90% (Value can be adjust)
   - You host your node under a dynamical IP? massa-guard will watch IP change and update your config.toml and push IP updates to massabot.